davidc6/cs-knowledge/notes/linux.md

   Windows), keyboard, monitor, hard-drives, removable media, printers, modems, virtual terminals and also inter-process and network communication are streams of bytes defined by file system space.
-- daemon (background processes) - is a Linux / Unix program process that runs in the background.
-Almost all daemons have their names end with a `d`.

 ## Man pages